niliaranet/older-projects-compilation/02-boshy/README.md

-Recreation of the first bossfight of I Wanna Be The Boshy with simple Touhou mechanics.
+Recreation of the first boss of IWBTB written in Javascript (school project).

-This won't work since
+The program won't load because it's missing the assets folder.
-the assets folder has been removed.
+It can be played in the /boshy subroute of my website.